jnichols-pdx/cs494-irc/readme.md

 The server hosts any number of chat rooms, where users may share text messages visible by other users in the same chat room.
 This project implements a custom network protocol for information sent between the chat client and server.
-This is _not_ the internet standard IRC protocol as defiend in RFC 1459.
+This is _not_ the internet standard IRC protocol as defined in RFC 1459.
 See the file RFC_DRAFT_JTN4.pdf for protocol details.

 ## Usage - server